 What your employees need to know about fire extinguishers

-When it comes to fire extinguisher use, remember that not all fire extinguishers are the same.
+Remember, not all fire extinguishers are the same.
 Each one has a label indicating the type of fire it’s to be used for.

 Under a standardized letter coding system, most fires fall into the A, B, or C category.
 If your fire extinguisher is rated for all three, the label will have all three letters.
 The D and K categories are for more specialized situations.
+So, depending on the work your employees do, the type of fire extinguishers needed may vary.
+An office setting, for example, will have different needs than a commercial kitchen.